-Beth Ebisch is a Colorado gal who has spent her life playing outside.
-Her love of outdoor recreation inspired her curiosity about Environmental Science, which she went on to study in college.
+Beth Ebisch was born and raised in Colorado and has spent her life pursuing her passion of being outside.
+Her love of outdoor recreation inspired her curiosity in Environmental Science, which she went on to study in college.
 From rocks and plants to bugs and animals, from water and air to human populations: the complexity and symbiosis of all systems on earth continues to fascinate her.

 While working in conservation after college, Beth realized that there was a gap in communication between science and citizens.
 She decided to pursue her dream and learn how to make films and media, in hopes that human connections to media could provide a platform to communicate messages of science and conservation to inspire positive human engagement in the natural world.